abeldemoz/programming-articles/2025/deterministic-testing-in-swift-concurrency.md

 }
 ```

-Apple's [Mutex](https://developer.apple.com/documentation/synchronization/mutex) allows us to update our mock's state safely from multiple threads.
-However, it's not available on all OS versions.
-I've provided a backwards-compatible alternative to `Mutex` at the end of this article.

 Here's a summary of what each task method does:
 1. A `MethodCall` enum case corresponding to the task method is appended to the log to help verify the correct method is being called in testing
 2. The number of tasks is incremented by 1 as a new task is about to be created to perform the asynchronous work submitted by our subject under test